Article Read Time

-Would you hire someone to operate an expensive piece of equipment and let them figure it out on their own?
-If someone leaves your organization, do you allow them to keep the keys to the building?
+Many think cyber security doesn’t have a role in hiring and firing, but would you hire someone to operate an expensive piece of equipment and let them figure it out on their own?
+If someone leaves your organization, do you allow them to keep the building keys?

 Just like training new employees on equipment or taking away their keys when they leave, cyber security should be a crucial part of hiring new employees and when they leave.
 Every new hire or departure presents an opportunity to enhance the organization’s safety.
-If you don’t take the correct steps, someone with or without malicious intentions can compromise the privacy of the sensitive data your organization handles.
+If you don’t take the right steps, someone, with or without malicious intent, can compromise the privacy of the sensitive data your organization handles.
 Cyber security should play a role in every stage of the employee transition process.

 Cyber Security in Hiring

 Having adequate documentation is crucial for any organization.
-It enables the creation and execution of a plan for efficient and secure hiring, which ensures that new employees can quickly adapt and integrate into the team.
+It enables the creation and execution of a plan for efficient, secure hiring, ensuring new employees can quickly adapt and integrate into the team.

-Turning on the right access controls and securing new hires’ systems immediately are critical steps to the onboarding process.
+Enabling the right access controls and immediately securing new hires’ systems are critical steps in the onboarding process.
 You wouldn’t want to give them a company computer with no antivirus software or lock them out of their company email account!

 It is essential to take regular security awareness refreshers throughout your employment.
 Depending on your role, you may even need to distribute these refreshers to others.
 This will help you stay updated with the latest threats and vulnerabilities and ensure that you are ready to follow the latest cyber security best practices.
-If you are in a management role, it is crucial to ensure that your team is also following these practices.
+If you are in a management role, it is crucial to ensure your team follows these practices as well.

 Cyber Security in Firing (or just when someone leaves)

-When an employee departs from an organization, it is crucial to take swift and efficient steps to safeguard any data and assets they could access or control during their tenure.
-This involves revoking the employee’s access to systems and data (i.e., email, servers, cloud drive, etc…) and ensuring that sensitive information is archived securely.
+When an employee departs an organization, it is crucial to take swift, efficient steps to safeguard any data and assets they may have accessed or controlled during their tenure.
+This involves revoking the employee’s access to systems and data (i.e., email, servers, cloud drive, etc) and ensuring that sensitive information is archived securely.

 Human Resources and IT should collaborate to develop a comprehensive checklist of steps and responsible parties for whenever someone leaves or joins your organization.